Your challenges

 Modular design

-Our ByoFlex® system comes in different sizes: either in a single unit or by combining units.
+The ByoFlex® comes in different sizes: either in a single unit or by combining multiple units.
 We can design the solution according to your needs.
+Expansion later on is also easy due to the modular character.

 Robust, compact, reliable